Skip to main content

 From a Connection URL

-Paste a connection string directly into the form:
+Paste a connection string and let TablePro fill in the form:

 See Connection URL Reference for all supported schemes and formats.